 You can explore the whole See Me Too project at createstudios.org.uk/see-me-too

 "The community were so enthusiastic when the concept was introduced... especially the Veterans who were so proud of how far they had come... and who had felt their stories were hidden"

 Manju: Nepalese Association of Wiltshire

-With the oral histories for contributing communities safely captured, the Create team shifted focus to its work with young people and emerging talent, with 2 groups invited to make responsive media productions to the original archives in Swindon’s Local Studies Collection, and the new oral histories captured.
+With the oral histories for contributing communities safely captured, the Create team shifted focus to its work with young people and emerging talent, with 2 groups invited to make responsive media and film productions to the original archives in Swindon’s Local Studies Collection, and the new oral histories captured.
 Students from Dorcan Academy Secondary School made a series of photographic dramatic reconstructions of the stories and themes they had heard.

-MassMedia, Create’s own talent group, were mentored in the production of a short film on themes around refugee experience and choices around leaving home.
+MassMedia, Create’s own digital talent group, were mentored in the production of a short film on themes around refugee experience and choices around leaving home.

 All creative pieces produced or mentored by the Create team toured Swindon and Wiltshire heritage and public venues over a 9 month period reaching 27,000 people with astonishing responses evidencing civic pride and increased connection and tolerance in audiences.

 "No one has been capturing contemporary Swindon history in the way that Create Studios have done.
 See Me Too and their 2016 Digital Journeys initiative have made unique contributions to regional archives and Swindon's understanding of its rich diverse heritage and development as a town."